wp-plugins/comprehensive-google-map-plugin/readme.txt

 9. When having marker Geo mashup, you can display in the info bubble marker's original post and post content excerpt instead of normally address and lat/long

 == Changelog ==

+= 9.0.18 =
+* Enhancement: Added ability to set styles to the generated maps: https://developers.google.com/maps/documentation/javascript/styling
+* Enhancement: JavaScript information in "Support" tab
+* Enhancement: Added a setting to disable plugin admin bar menu
+* Enhancement: Added a setting to enable a full screen map on mobile devices(disabled by default)
+* Bug: When pipe character | was added to marker description, double marker was generated

 = 9.0.17 =
 * Enhancement: From "Saved Shortcodes" page it is now possible to inject shortcode into posts directly without entering post "Edit" mode